Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 to go.

 The last portage, from Lillypad to Saganagons was, by far, the worst of the day.
-The start was so steep that when I tilted the canoe up far enough, I had to fight to keep it from sliding backwards off my shoulders.
-Before each step, I had to carefully pick where to put my feet and to gather my strength&mdash;nothing like the quick &ldquo;giant step, quick step, step, step, giant step&rdquo; of years past.
-(Royce told me I moved like I did decades ago;
-just not as fast.
+The start was so steep that when I tilted the canoe up enough to keep the bow off the ground, I had to fight to keep it from sliding backwards off my shoulders.
+Before each step, I had to carefully pick where to put my feet and to gather my strength&mdash;nothing like the &ldquo;giant step, quick step, step, step, giant step&rdquo; of years past.
+(Royce told me I moved like I did decades ago but not as fast.
 I'm not sure how to take that.)
 On the descent, the canoe repeatedly slid forward, off my shoulders, until it rested on my neck.
-The finish was a muddy stream that was &ldquo;too thin to portage and too thick to paddle.&rdquo; which gradually opened to Saganagons.
+The finish was a stream that was &ldquo;too thin to portage and too thick to paddle,&rdquo; which gradually opened to Saganagons.
 It required much shenanigans to get our gear, and then ourselves away from shore and into the canoe.
 Taking a page from Peter delValle, we loaded the canoe and then pushed it while sinking past our knees in the muck and floating grass, until the water was